- Introduction to the CPA Ethics Exam

 AICPA will mail a copy to you as well as your state board.
 If you choose this method, you may see your results within six weeks.

-The National Association of State Boards of Accountancy (NASBA) gives you some helpful information here
+The National Association of State Boards of Accountancy (NASBA) gives you some helpful information.

 Even though you know the material is not difficult, do not take this test lightly.
-You can only miss four questions on this test.
-You can only take the test three times.
+You only get three tries to score a 90% on the CPA Ethics Exam.

-28 Things You Need To Know About The Ethics Exam
+Next Step: Read The 28 Things You Need To Know About The CPA Ethics Exam